The Federal Drug-Free Workplace Act

 The California Drug-Free Workplace Act of 1990

-California also has its own drug-free workplace act that mandates that all entities that procure any property or services from any state agency ensure that their operation is done by ensuring all employees are drug tested before being hired.
+California also has its own drug-free workplace act that mandates that all entities that procure any property or services from any state agency guarantee that their operation is done by ensuring all employees are drug tested before being hired.

 Medical Review Officer Service

-In the MRO process, an MRO receives drug test results from the laboratory, reviews the results and evaluates the validity of the result.
+In the MRO process, an MRO receives drug test results from the laboratory, reviews the results, and evaluates the validity of the result.
 If the result is positive, the MRO determines whether there is a legitimate medical reason for the test to be positive.
 An example is the appropriate use of prescription medication that can legitimately result in a positive drug test.
-Based on the review, the results are verified and reported as "Positive", "Negative", "Adulterated", "Substituted", or "Canceled/Invalid/No-Test".
-The employer then takes action according to internal company policy, federal requirements or both.
+Based on the review, the results are verified and reported as "Positive," "Negative," "Adulterated," "Substituted," or "Canceled/Invalid/No-Test."
+The employer then takes action according to internal company policy, federal requirements, or both.

 Medical Review Officer services are provided by a licensed physician specializing in addiction medicine.
-Services include the interpretation and evaluation of test results from confirmed positive, adulterated and substituted specimens in addition to the employee's medical history or other relevant biomedical information necessary to determine if there is a legitimate explanation for a confirmed positive test.
+Services include the interpretation and evaluation of test results from confirmed positive, adulterated, and substituted specimens in addition to the employee's medical history or other relevant biomedical information necessary to determine if there is a legitimate explanation for a confirmed positive test.